All Products

 Configure ETL

-Select whether to configure the extract, transform, and load (ETL) feature.
-For more information about ETL, see What is ETL?.
+Select whether to configure the ETL feature.
+For more information, see What is ETL?.

 Sensitive Data Scanning and Masking

-Select whether to enable the sensitive data scan and desensitization feature to identify and process sensitive information in the transmitted data.
-For more information, see Sensitive data scan and desensitization.
+Enable sensitive data scanning and masking to identify and process sensitive information in the transmitted data.
+For more information, see Sensitive data scanning and masking.

 • Open